Early Malay nationalism: The Malayan Union

 After World War II, the British announced the establishment of the Malayan Union, which would have loose immigration policies, reduce the sovereignty of the Malay rulers both in name and reality, and not recognise Malay sovereignty over Malaya.
 It would also establish Malaya as a protectorate of the United Kingdom.
-A large percentage of the Chinese and Indians – 83 and 75 percent, respectively – would qualify for citizenship under the jus soli principle applied by the Union, which would grant citizenship to all locally born residents.
+A large percentage of the Chinese and Indians – 83 and 75 percent, respectively – would qualify for citizenship under jus soli, which would grant citizenship to all locally born residents.
 With equal rights guaranteed to all, the Malays feared that what little power they had left would soon be taken away from them.
 Even their traditional stronghold, the civil service, would be open to all Malayans.

 For what many commentators agree appears to be the first time, the Malays became politically conscious, organising rallies and marches to protest the Malayan Union's formation.
 At one such gathering, placards were hoisted, declaring that "Malaya Belongs to the Malays.
 We do not want the other races to be given the rights and privileges of the Malays."
 The Pan-Malayan Malay Congress of Malay leaders sent a telegram to the British government protesting the Malayan Union's formation, and elaborated on this by asserting that the citizenship provisions constituted a threat to the future of Malaya, eventually leading to "the wiping from existence of the Malay race along with their land and Rulers".
 A group of Malay royalists and civil servants formed the United Malays National Organisation (UMNO) to protest the Malayan Union's formation.
-Led by Dato' Onn Ja'afar, UMNO organised a campaign and co-ordinated several previously divided Malay organisations against the Union's creation.
+Led by Dato' Onn Jaafar, UMNO organised a campaign and co-ordinated several previously divided Malay organisations against the Union's creation.
 Although the Union was established as planned, the campaign continued; in 1948, the British retired the Malayan Union in favour of the Federation of Malaya, whose constitution restored sovereignty to the Malay rulers, tightened immigration and citizenship restrictions, and gave the Malays special privileges.
 Nevertheless, the avowed goal of the British remained the same as it had been in 1946: to introduce "a form of common citizenship open to all those, irrespective of race, who regarded Malaya as their real home and as the object of their loyalty."